kanishk-jain-01/Airport-Operations-Voice-AI-Assistant/README.md

 ### Voice Input
 1. Click the microphone button to start recording
-2. Speak your query (e.g., "What is the status of flight UA2406?")
+2. Speak your query (e.g., "What is the status of flight UA1214?")
 3. Click the microphone button again to stop and process

 ### Wake Word (Optional)
 1. Enable wake word detection in the UI
 2. Say "Jarvis", "Alexa", or "Hey Google" to activate
 3. The assistant will automatically start listening

-### Text Input
-Type your query in the text input field and press Send

 ## Example Queries